aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/epub-converter/convert-epub-to-pdf/_index.md

 ### **Example 3.** Convert an EPUB file from the storage to PDF and save the result to the local file system

-Aspose.HTML Cloud SDK allows you to get EPUB from the storage, convert it to another format and save into the local file system.
+Aspose.HTML Cloud SDK allows you to get EPUB from the storage, convert it to another format and save it into the local file system.
 The example below demonstrates how to convert EPUB to PDF with the default conversion parameters.

 {{< tabs tabTotal="10" tabID="3" tabName1="C#"  tabName2="Java" tabName3="C++"  tabName4="Python" tabName5="PHP"  tabName6="Ruby" tabName7="Node.js" tabName8="Swift"  tabName9="Java/Android" >}}